Nihang: Origins

 Dilgeer on the other hand narrates an entirely different theory of origination apart from the above three theories in his Sikh Reference Book.
 According to Dilgeer, the Nihangs originate from the period of Guru Gobind Singh, when during the Battle of Anandpur Sahib on 2 December 1703, the standard-bearer of the Sikhs, Bhai Man Singh, became injured and the pole of the flag broke, thus Guru Gobind Singh tore a strip of cloth from his blue-coloured under-turban (known as a keski) and tied it on the top part of his over-turban, creating what is known as a farla.
 (Note: 'Farla' is also spelt as 'farra'.)
 Mimicking him, other Sikhs of the time, such as Uday Singh, Sahib Singh, Mohkam Singh, and Alam Singh emulated this manner of stylising one's turban with a blue-coloured strip of fabric.
 Guru Gobind Singh is then said to have mandated all Sikh leaders to follow this practice, so that the Sikh flag can never be lowered.
 Connecting to the theory regarding Fateh Singh, it is then believed Fateh Singh tried to also decorate his turban with a blue farla in this manner.
 This change to the Sikh uniform is said to have led to the arising of the Nihangs.
+Surjit Singh Gandhi hypothesized that the Nihangs originate from the heavy martial emphasis of Guru Gobind Singh.'

 According to J. S. Grewal, the Nihangs originate from remnants of the Khalsa of the late 18th century who failed or refused to occupy any territory, and were not associated with government or administration.
+As per Sharanjit Kaur Sandhra, the Nihangs likely emerged as a powerful force during the 18th and early 19th centuries, marked by the decline of the Mughal Empire and the rise of Sikh polities, although there may be origins of the group dating earlier.
+The Nihang tradition may originate from ascetic Shaivite warrior-traditions, as evidenced by the contents of the Sarbloh Granth and Chandi di Vār.
+In traditional Sikh martial arts whose custodianship lies with the Nihangs, Shiva is revered as the Adi Akhara Gurdav.

+As per the Nihangnama, various historical works discuss the Nihangs and their origin, such as Daya Singh's Rehatnama, Prachin Panth Prakash, Suraj Prakash, Sri Gurpad Prem Prakash, and Naveen Panth Prakash.